Mark Van Guilder: Personal

 Van Guilder is a 2002 graduate of Roseville Area High School, where he lettered in football, lacrosse, and ice hockey.
 He was selected all-Conference and all-State in football as a senior.
 He helped lead Roseville to a pair of Minnesota lacrosse state championships, earning all-State honors as a junior and senior in lacrosse.
 He was selected Pioneer Press Male Athlete of the Year in 2002.

 Graduated from the University of Notre Dame College of Arts and Letters with a degree in sociology in 2008.

 Van Guilder is Roman Catholic and speaks openly about his faith.

-Selected as the Milwaukee Admirals' Man of the Year and as a finalist for the AHL Yanick Dupre Memorial Award for four consecutive years from 2011–2014.
+Selected as the Milwaukee Admirals' Man of the Year and as a finalist for the AHL Yanick Dupre Memorial Award for four consecutive years from 2011 to 2014.
 During his seasons with the Milwaukee Admirals, Van Guilder visited schools throughout South Eastern Wisconsin to share how he lives his life as a Catholic professional athlete.

 Married to Brinya Bjork.
-Brother-in-law Anders Bjork signed an entry level contract with the Boston Bruins on May 30, 2017.
+Brother-in-law Anders Bjork signed an entry-level contract with the Boston Bruins on May 30, 2017.